krig/LISP/README.md

 (as found in `paper/recursive.pdf`)

 A micro-subset of scheme / the original LISP in a single C file: `komplott.c`

+## !
+New in 2025!

+The LISP interpreter translated to [Odin](https://odin-lang.org) in `komplodin.odin`.
+More lines of code, but I am less familiar with the language and am translating directly from C, so there are probably ways to make it a cleaner solution.

 ### Features